Ina-Exter/SauerCloud/help/cheat_sheets/mission3.md

 $ `aws --region us-east-1 ec2 describe-images --owners amazon --filters 'Name=name,Values=amzn-ami-hvm-????.??.?.????????-x86_64-gp2' 'Name=state,Values=available' --query 'reverse(sort_by(Images, &CreationDate))[:1].ImageId' --output text`

 Find the latest Amazon Linux AMI, called $ami_id afterwards.
+Note that you can also use that of the other instance by describing it.
+This command is not really something to know.
+[AWS displays it openly on their help website.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html#finding-an-ami-parameter-store)

 $ `aws --region us-east-1 ec2 describe-instances`